containers/podman-desktop/website/docs/discover.md

 ### Containers on non-Linux systems

-On Windows and macOS systems, a Linux system instance needs to be started inside a virtual machine and, on this Linux system, Podman needs to be started as a service, so it can be accessed from outside the virtual machine (you local system), through ssh.
+On Windows and macOS systems, a Linux system instance needs to be started inside a virtual machine and, on this Linux system, Podman needs to be started as a service, so it can be accessed from outside the virtual machine (you local system), through SSH.

-On these systems, Podman desktop uses the _remote_ version of the podman cli, which communicates with the serice inside the virtual machine through a ssh connection.
+On these systems, Podman Desktop uses the _remote_ version of the podman cli, which communicates with the service inside the virtual machine through an SSH connection.

 ## Installation